Azure/Microsoft-Defender-for-Cloud/Workbooks/README.md

 4. Ensure that parameters id values are **unique**
 5. Ensure that steps names are **unique**
 6. Grep /subscription/ and ensure that your parameters don't have **any hardcoded resourceIds**
-7. Add the fromTemplateId property to the ARM template and include your workbook name. for example: Network Security Dashboard should be: ```"fromTemplateId": "NetworkSecurityDashboard"```.
+7. Add the fromTemplateId property to the workbook's gallery template and include your workbook name. for example: Network Security Dashboard should be: ```"fromTemplateId": "NetworkSecurityDashboard"```.